M10327/MTPSMonitor/README.md

 # MTPSMonitor
-A simple unturned plugin that frequently checks server tps and prints to console if it is below a certain threshold.
-Check frequency and tps threshold are configurable.
-(Check frequency is in milliseconds)
+A simple unturned plugin that frequently checks server tps/ups and prints to console if it is below a certain threshold.
+Check frequency and tps/ups threshold are configurable, set to -1 to disable.
+The check frequency is in milliseconds.